 The tricky part to making beautiful cupcakes is to fill the cupcake liners evenly up to a maximum of 2/3 of their capacity.
 You should never fill the cupcake liner up to the top, or the cupcakes overflow in the oven and look like muffins.

-I recommend using a measuring cup to fill each cupcake liner and add 1/3 cup cupcake batter in each cupcake liner.
-Then, if you still have some batter left, add evenly in each cupcake.
+I recommend using a measuring cup to fill each cupcake liner and add 1/3 cup of cupcake batter in each cupcake liner.
+Then, if you still have some batter left, add evenly to each cupcake.

 Baking vegan cupcakes

-This easy vegan vanilla cupcake recipe bakes in 20-23 minutes in the center rack of your oven at 180C (370F).
-Your vegan cupcakes are ready when a toothpick inserted in the center of one cupcake comes out clean and the top is golden.
+This easy vegan vanilla cupcake recipe bakes in 20-23 minutes in the center rack of your oven at 350F (180C).
+Your vegan cupcakes are ready when a toothpick inserted in the center of one cupcake comes out clean, and the top is golden.

 How to make vegan vanilla cupcake frosting?

-A cupcake won’t be a cupcake without frosting right?
+A cupcake wouldn’t be a cupcake without buttermilk frosting.
 To make a creamy, sweet dairy-free frosting, read my recipe here.
 You need: